-AACSB: Reflective Thinking Accessibility: Keyboard Navigation Blooms: Understand Difficulty: 1 Easy Gradable: automatic Learning Objective: 02-03 Explain the functions of financial markets and institutions.
+AACSB: Reflective Thinking Accessibility: Keyboard Navigation Blooms: Understana Difficulty: 1 Easy Learning Objective: 02-03 Explain the functions of financial markets and institutions.
 Topic: Financial institution functions

 2. The reinvestment of cash back into the firm's operations is an example of a flow of savings to investment.